springmonster/xxl-job/doc/XXL-JOB-English-Documentation.md

 - 1、task register: executor registers the task automatically, schedule center will automatically discover the registered task and trigger execution.
-- 2、add parameter AppName for executor: AppName is the unique identifier of each executor cluster, register periodically and automatically with AppName.
+- 2、add parameter appName for executor: appName is the unique identifier of each executor cluster, register periodically and automatically with appName.
-- 3、add column executor management in schedule center : manage online executors, automatically discover registered executors via the property AppName。Only managed executors are allowed to be used;
+- 3、add column executor management in schedule center : manage online executors, automatically discover registered executors via the property appName。Only managed executors are allowed to be used;
 - 4、change Task group attribute to executor : each task needs to be bound to the specified exector, schedule address is obtained by binded executor;